 - Status: Condition of the UPS components and data affecting operation and performance.
 Visible to all access levels. - Operate: UPS operation controls, such as inverter on, inverter off, energy saving status.
-Visible to Operator, Administrator and Service - Setup: Manage permissions through PINs.
-Visible to Administrator and Service - Service: Input wiring and breaker configuration, protocol used and battery charging method.
-Visible to Service
+Visible to Operator, Administrator and Service. - Setup: Manage permissions through PINs.
+Visible to Administrator and Service. - Service: Input wiring and breaker configuration, protocol used.
+Visible to Service.